lianyuan0/ece264/HW11Shuffle1/README.md

 multiple times.
 Please read both parts so that you can reuse part 1 as much as possible.

-Your part 1's score will be at least 50% of the part 2's score.
-Thus, if you do well in part 2, you may get some points in part 1, even though your original score for part 1 may be low.

 Shuffling Method
 ================